neighborhoods/Prefab/docs/DaoYml.md

 - `dao`
     - `table_name`
         - Name of the database table containing the data that populates the DAO
+    - `http_route`
+        - The http route that corresponds with the DAO
     - `identity_field`
         - Name of the database column containing the unique identifier for a given DAO
     - `properties`